anushkapunekar/chatgptclone-mern-ai/README.md

 //in css for height to be fullpage we need to write height of that particular page as : 100 vh
 //similarly for showing the particulr thing horizontally we use display as flex .
 //for items to get vertical use flex-direction as :column when needed,mostly happens when in bg color items get disturbed
-//if you need items to be horifzonatl use display: flex , also alignitems and
+//if you need items to be horifzonatl use display: flex , also alignitems..

 //now for authentication purpose here for protecting our user information and protecting our dashboard we are using CLERK. why we are using clerk ?